 Statehood requires approval by a simple majority vote of each House of Congress and the President’s signature.
-It is the simplest and most constitutional way to make the people of the District of Columbia full citizens of the United States of America.
-Maybe not in this Congress… but every step counts!
+This is the simplest and most constitutional way to make the people of the District of Columbia full citizens of the United States of America.